upes-open/TheOpenSourceGuide/Module 1/Open Source License and standards2.md

 - Private Use
 - Sublcensing
 - TM Grant
-***While Comparing a License we Compare Permissions , Conditions , Limitations.***
+***While Comparing a License we Compare Permissions , Conditions and Limitations.***

 ## Open Standards

-- Open Source Standards developed by ISO.
+- Open Source Standards are developed by OASIS(Organization for the Advancement of Structured Information Standards).
 - Open Standards are available for all to read and implement.
-- Open Standards give a fair competitive market.
+- Open Standards give a fair competitive market i.e prevent vendor-lockin.
-- Open Standards are free for all to implement
+- Open Standards are free for all to implement.